-- Prioritise out Fire Safety Audits and Operational Reassurance Visits towards protecting non-domestic premises with the highest life risk and those where there is a greatest risk of fire. - Support every business that has been affected by a fire, by undertaking a Post Fire Audit of the premises and assisting their recovery in the quickest and most efficient way. - Respond promptly to complaints over fire safety compliance in non-domestic premises. - Where relevant, advise on the suitability of fire safety provision in all new nondomestic premises under construction and existing premises undergoing major refurbishment. - Engage with duty holders one how to meet fire safety compliance, to ease the burden on the business community.
+- Prioritise our Fire Safety Audits and Operational Reassurance Visits towards protecting non-domestic premises with the highest life risk and those where there is the greatest risk of fire. - Support every business that has been affected by a fire, by undertaking a post fire audit of the premises and assisting their recovery in the quickest and most effective way. - Respond promptly to complaints over fire safety compliance in non-domestic premises. - Advise on the suitability of fire safety provision in all new non-domestic premises under construction and existing premises undergoing major refurbishment. - Engage with duty holders on how to meet fire safety compliance, to ease the burden on the business community.

-- Reviewing the number of fires in non-domestic premises and the type of premises involved in fire. - Reviewing the number and types of Fire Safety Audits, and Operational Re-Assurance Visits carried out across Angus. - Assessing the outcome of Fire Safety Audits carried out in non-domestic premises. - Evaluating the effectiveness of our response to complaints over fire safety compliance in non-domestic premises.
+- Reviewing the number of fires in non-domestic premises and the type of premises involved in fire. - Analysing the number and types of fire safety audits, and Operational Re-assurance Visits carried out across Perth & Kinross. - Identifying the outcome of fire safety audits carried out in non-domestic premises. - Evaluating the effectiveness of our responses to complaints over fire safety compliance in non-domestic premises